 The professionals at Reputation911 specialize in the takedown and monitoring of leaked images, guiding through the process, ensuring the images are taken down for good.

 As of 2025, every state now has laws that make it illegal to share or threaten to share intimate images without consent.
-These nonconcensual distribution of image (NDII) laws, often called revenge porn laws, recognize the serious harm caused by posting or distributing private images online.
+These nonconcensual distribution of image (NDII) laws, often called revenge porn laws, recognize the serious harm caused by posting or distributing private photos online.
 Violators can face criminal charges, fines, jail time, and court orders requiring the removal of the content.

 In addition to state laws, the TAKE IT DOWN Act, signed into federal law on May 19, 2025, provides nationwide protection.
 The Act makes it a federal crime to share or threaten to share intimate images–including AI-generated or deepfake content–without consent.